baselime/docs/sending-data/logs-enrichment.md

 ---

-## Grouping error by namespace or path
+## Grouping logs by namespace or path

 Baselime enables you to group your logs by namespace or path by adding a `namespace` field to at least one log from a given request.